MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 - *Use monitoring tools.* Choose compliance monitoring tools that offer real-time monitoring capabilities.
 Ensure they can monitor compliance with your specific governance policies.
 Collect the metrics and logs as required for governance monitoring.

-- *Manually monitor where necessary.* Review compliance manually where automated monitoring mechanisms aren’t available.
+- *Manually monitor where necessary*.
+Review compliance manually where automated monitoring mechanisms aren’t available.

 - *Document monitoring solution.* Track how you're monitoring each cloud governance policy so you know where to gather compliance data.
-List the monitoring tool in the cloud governance policy, such as Azure Policy or Microsoft Purview.
+In the cloud governance policy, list the monitoring tool, such as Azure Policy or Microsoft Purview.
 If there's a manual approach, list the audit frequency.

 - *Centralize governance monitoring.* Use or build a solution that allows you to view the status of cloud governance compliance in one place.
 For example, the [Azure governance workbook](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.costmanagement/governance-workbook) centralizes many Azure governance monitoring services.